pnp/List-Formatting/view-samples/faq-accordion/README.md

 --------------|--------------
 Title         | Single Line Text
 Question      | Single Line Text
-Answer     | Multi Line Text
+Answer     | *Multi Line Text
 ShowMore     | Single Line Text

 Apply a Group By on the Question column in your view.
+*Only Multiple lines of text type Plan text works with the solution (select from list settings for the multiple line of text: Plain Text)
 ## Sample

 Solution|Author(s)